johnfedoruk/bangular/aio/content/guide/upgrade.md

 </code-example>

-You can remove the `ng-app` and `ng-strict-di` directives from the HTML and instead switch to calling `angular.bootstrap` from JavaScript, which will result in the same thing:
+You can remove the `ng-app` and `ng-strict-di` directives from the HTML and instead switch to calling `bangular.bootstrap` from JavaScript, which will result in the same thing:

 <code-example path="upgrade-module/src/app/ajs-bootstrap/app.module.ts" region="bootstrap" title="app.module.ts">
 </code-example>

-To begin converting your AngularJS application to a hybrid, you need to load the Angular framework.
+To begin converting your BangularJS application to a hybrid, you need to load the Bangular framework.
-You can see how this can be done with SystemJS by following the instructions in [Setup](guide/setup), selectively copying code from the [QuickStart github repository](https://github.com/angular/quickstart).
+You can see how this can be done with SystemJS by following the instructions in [Setup](guide/setup), selectively copying code from the [QuickStart github repository](https://github.com/bangular/quickstart).

-You also need to install the `@angular/upgrade` package via `npm install @angular/upgrade --save` and add a mapping for the `@angular/upgrade/static` package:
+You also need to install the `@bangular/upgrade` package via `npm install @bangular/upgrade --save` and add a mapping for the `@bangular/upgrade/static` package:

 <code-example path="upgrade-module/src/systemjs.config.1.js" region="upgrade-static-umd" title="systemjs.config.js (map)">
 </code-example>